 - Brest (Fall 2018)

 - Annecy (Winter 2019)

-Edmonton’s The Helm launching Private White VC Luxury Collection: On September 22, one of Edmonton’s leading retailers of luxury menswear, The Helm, will launch an exclusive collection in a partnership with Manchester manufacturer and heritage brand, Private White V.C.
+Edmonton’s The Helm launching Private White VC Luxury Collection: This fall, one of Edmonton’s leading retailers of luxury menswear, The Helm, will launch an exclusive collection in a partnership with Manchester manufacturer and heritage brand, Private White V.C.
 The UK-based menswear company has created pieces for almost every established tailoring house on Savile Row and supplied outerwear for royalty and luxury brands over the last 165 years.

 This will be the first Canadian collaboration and first-ever cold-weather collection for Private White V.C. with five exclusive pieces for this collection with Canadian climates in mind—the Cache Parka, the Nordegg Flight Bomber, and the Waterton Shirt Jacket—to name a few.
 The collection is a collision of Manchester UK and the Rocky Mountains with featured items including a luxury version of the iconic flight bomber in a charcoal Loro Piana Wool as well as an ink-navy waterproof parka.

 Opened in 2012, founders Chad Helm and Brad Kahler combined their years of experience in luxury menswear to create The Helm.
 After many years watching the local market be underserved by the larger names, they set out to change the local scene because they knew Edmonton men deserved better.

 The Helm is located inside the historic Armstrong Block building on Edmonton’s popular 4thStreet Promenade, a walkable neighbourhood of independent shops and eateries.